 Some other variables which can massively affect the prices for a synthetic grass pitch are the site location and area size.
 We are often asked ‘How much is astroturf?’ but there are a few things we will need to find out before we can provide even a rough estimate.

-Where is your project? – Our team works nationwide in the UK, however your site location will have an effect on the overall price of the job.
+Where is your project? – Our team works nationwide in the UK, however your site location will have an effect on the overall price.
 If the installers have to travel a long distance, there will be costs for things like fuel and accommodation which need to be added in.

 Design and Installation

 If you’re just looking to install a simple recreational pitch, you probably won’t be too concerned with the top governing body standards.
-Of course all of our installations are compliant with the relevant safety and performance qualities; however larger, competitive standard facilities can be designed to meet requirements from organisations like FIFA and IRB.
-The governing body approved products can be more expensive so if you don’t need it for your particular facility, the specifications can be altered in order to reduce the astroturf costs.
+Of course all of our installations are compliant with the relevant safety and performance qualities.
+However larger, we can design competitive standard facilities to meet requirements from organisations like FIFA and IRB.
+The governing body approved products can be more expensive.
+So if you don’t need it for your particular facility, we can alter the specification to reduce the astroturf costs.

 Get a Quote for Astroturf

 Our experts will discuss your budget, sports you want to play, required playing standards and site conditions.
 We have worked with countless schools, community sports clubs, colleges and leisure centres to design and install bespoke sport surfaces.
-As specialists in the industry we’d be happy to send you some case studies of our work, as well as offering our professional advice on specifications and prices for what you need.
+As specialists in the industry we’d be happy to send you some case studies of our work.
+We can also offer our professional advice on specifications and prices for what you need.

-So don’t hesitate to get in touch with us today if you’d like a quote for the astroturf costs which is completely tailored to your project.
-Please also share this article if you have found it useful, and leave a comment below if you’d like to ask any questions about what we do.
+So don’t hesitate to get in touch with us today if you’d like a quote for the astroturf costs.
+We can completely tailor these to your project.
+Please also share this article if you have found it useful.
+Leave a comment below if you’d like to ask any questions about what we do.